apeckham/img-cmp-clj/README.md

 # img-cmp-clj

 Compares images from "actual" and "expected" directories, and creates an image gallery of the differences between the two, like BBC-News/wraith.
+Exits 0 if all actual files matched expected files.

 ![Example](example.png)